-There are different approaches to helping a pacing and panting dog, depending on why they’re doing it.
-Why it always seems to happen at night is up for debate.
-Most of the time it’s simply because you’re home and trying to rest so it is more obvious.
+Why abnormal panting and pacing always seems to happen at night is up for debate.
+It could be simply because you’re home and trying to rest so it is more obvious (annoying).
 And some dogs might be more disturbed when the house is dark and quiet.

-Read through the following sections and see if you can hone in on why your buddy is breathing hard and restless.
+Read through the following sections to get some ideas on why your buddy is breathing hard and restless.

 1. He Doesn’t Feel Good